tinashe3050/auto-annotated-portfolio/content/pages/info.md

   - type: MediaGallerySection
     colors: colors-f
     subtitle: >-
-      HoneygainLets users earn money by sharing their unused internet bandwidth.Acts as a proxy service for businesses needing IP diversity (e.g., ad verification, market research).Pays in credits convertible to PayPal or cryptocurrency.Requires minimal setup—just install the app and
+      As a stay home dad these are my side hustles using laptop and wifiHoneygainLets users earn money by sharing their unused internet bandwidth.Acts as a proxy service for businesses needing IP diversity (e.g., ad verification, market research).Pays in credits convertible to PayPal or cryptocurrency.Requires minimal setup—just install the app and